7 Best Substitutes for Agave Nectar

 Honey is a delicious, natural sweetener that has been used for centuries.
 Made by bees from the nectar of flowers, honey is a source of carbohydrates and nutrients.
 It also contains enzymes and antioxidants that can have several health benefits.

 If you follow a strict vegan diet, you’ll want to avoid using honey as a substitute for agave.
+Otherwise, it works great as an agave nectar substitute, especially for salad dressings.

 To substitute one tablespoon of agave nectar, use one tablespoon of honey.